ogunleye0720/AWS-continuous-integration/README.md

 <p>The endeavour at hand can be comprehensively broken down into a seriies of orchestrated stages.
 These sequential steps form the backbone of the project's execution, thus ensuring a structured and systematic approach towards a successful implemenmtation. without wasting time, i shall briefly explain each stage of the projec's execution: </p>

 1. ### AWS CodeCommit
+<p> This is the first stage of the continuous integration process, and the steps taken to create an AWS CodeCommit repository are:</p>

+- From the AWS management console, the region "US-east-1" was selected.
+Then, CodeCommit was enetered into the searchbar on the management console.
+- A vprofile-code-repo repository was created.
+- After the repository was created, an IAM user with CodeCommit Full access was created.
+This would grant the IAM user full access to every repository in CodeCommit.
+Although a custom policy can be created to grant the IAM user access to the "vprofile-code-repo" repository only.
+This is recommended if there are more than one person working on a pipeline.
+- For this project, the SSH connection method was the preferred option.
+This method was chosen because only a single team member was working on the project.
+For a team project, the HTTPS connection method is suitable.
+An SSH key was generated from a Linux development machine, and then the public key (id_rsa.pub) exchanged with the IAM user.

+    '''
+        $ sudo ssh-keygen
+        $ sudo cat ~/.ssh/id_rsa.pub
+    '''
+- The configuration under ~/.ssh/config was updated with the host information, and the permission was changed to 600
+    '''
+        HOST git-codecommit.us-east-1.amazonaws.com
+          User <SSH_Key_ID_From_IAM_user>
+          IdentityFile ~/.ssh/id_rsa
+    '''
+- The SSH connection was tested to CodeCommit.
+    '''
+        $ sudo ssh git-codecommit.us-east-1.amazonaws.com
+    '''
+- From the project root directory, the following command were executed to initialize, commit, and push the project to the CodeCommit repository "vprofile-code-repo"